drliangjin/keyboard-config/README.md

 ```
 brew cask install karabiner-elements
 ```
+- Copy or symlink karabiner.json to the directory `~/.karabiner.d/configuration/` or `~/.config/karabiner/`

 ## ToDo
 - Map left alt to left alt, or something useful if pressed alone
 - Map right alt to right alt, or something useful if pressed alone